-Gamification features are one way to increase engage with your mobile app.
-Reward systems are widely used in games, but there are certain game dynamics that be integrated into the overall mobile app user experience.
-Well-designed gamification features contribute to increased revenue for app owners, and can be included in your mobile app development sprints.
+Gamification in apps is one way to increase engagement with your mobile app.
+Reward systems are widely used in games, but the integration of game dynamics game into the mobile app will surely contribute to the user experience and boost user engagement.
+Well-designed gamification methods contribute to increased revenue for app owners, and can be included in your mobile app development sprints.
 Why do game dynamics work?
 Gamification in mobile apps appeals to human desires, for reward, self-expression, achievement, competition, and status.

 Encouraging people to earn rewards for using your app can be beneficial for both parties.
 People are more inclined to complete actions if they know that their efforts will be rewarded.
 Increased user engagement also brings an additional source of revenue.

-There are many possible types of app-based rewards.
-Some can be earned by spending time in an app, while some might be earned by making in-app purchases.
+There are many possible types of app-based rewards and ways of gamifying your mobile app.
+Some can be earned by spending time in an app, while some might be earned by making in-app purchases and by participation in your app's competitions.
 But no matter what kind of reward system you choose, rewards should hold some intrinsic value for users.

-Empty points and meaningless badges are not sustainable, and should be crossed out from your app development schedule.
-Come up with some reward ideas that can actually bring value to your users.
+Empty points and meaningless badges are not sustainable and should be crossed out from your app development schedule.
+Come up with some reward ideas and use the gamification techniques that can actually bring value to your users.

-One way to motivate users and add gamification to your app is to offer points that can be used as in-app currency.
-In this way, users earn points that can be exchanges for physical or digital goods.
+One way how to gamify your app and motivate users is to offer points that can be used as in-app currency.
+In this way, users earn points that can be exchanged for physical or digital goods.

 The most common examples of physical goods that might be offered are frequent flier miles (Turkish Airlines app), cash rewards used by credit card companies, food and drinks (Starbucks loyalty program), and gift cards (location-based shopping apps Punchcard or Shopkick).
 Reward systems used in gamified mobile apps can sometimes be synonymous with loyalty programs.